Welcome to St. Peter's Episcopal Church !

 We Are Part of a Larger Church Family

-St. Peter's is a congregation of the Episcopal Church, USA, which is part of the worldwide Anglican Communion, a fellowship of independent churches in thirty-eight countries around the globe, all with historic ties to the Church of England.
+St. Peter's is a congregation of the Episcopal Church USA, which is part of the worldwide Anglican Communion, a fellowship of independent churches in thirty-eight countries around the globe, all descended from The Church of England.

 In our approach toward other people, toward other faith traditions, and toward controversial issues, Episcopalians seek to be broad rather than narrow, inclusive rather than exclusive, making room for one another within a community of faith and supporting one another in our individual faith journeys.

 Worship is central to our life as a community of faith.
 We strive to make our services at once reverent, beautiful and spiritually authentic.
 Our worship is liturgical – that is, a dialog between the worship leader and the congregation.

 Expressing our continuing connection with the two-thousand year history of Christian worship, we celebrate a rich calendar of feasts and holy days, many of them going back to the early centuries of the Church.